JetBrains/kotlin-web-site/pages/docs/tutorials/native/basic-kotlin-native-app.md

 Groovy language is the oldest supported scripting language for Gradle, it leverages the power of dynamic typing and runtime features of the language.
 Sometimes it is harder to maintain Groovy build scripts.
-IDEs are struggling to get through the dynamism of Groovy to provide helpful insides or code completion.
+IDEs are struggling to get through the dynamism of Groovy to provide helpful insights or code completion.

 Kotlin as a statically typed programming language plays well for writing